someoneme/get_updates_tvseries/README.md

 # Summer Internship Hiring Challenge
+## Problem Statement
-## The script requires email address and list of favourite TV series for multiple users as input.
+The script requires email address and list of favourite TV series for multiple users as input.
 The prompt needs to be as follows:
+a) Email address:
-## Email address: TV Series:
+b) TV Series:
-## Store the input data in MySQLdb table(s).
+c) Store the input data in MySQLdb table(s).